Leaf retention: Evergreen.

 Drought tolerant: Yes.

-and branches from developing more on the sunny side, giving
+the foliage and branches from developing more on the sunny side, resulting in a lopsided appearance.

 Water after becoming established: Once or twice a month.

 Soil: Well drained, dry, pH 6.1-9.0 (slightly acidic to highly alkaline).
 Damp soil results in

 Mulch: Around roots before the first predicted frost.

 Prune: In summer after flowering.
 Blooms occur on new growth.
 This plant can be trimmed into a

 hedge.
 It is less desirable as a tree shape because of its growth pattern.

 Uses: Ornamental, hedge.
 The leaves are used for tea or to flavor stews.

 This plant is a member of the Myrtle family (Myrtaceae).
 Another common name is Lemon